italiangrid/storm/sysadmin-guide.md

 	</p>
 </div>

-Overall, the service is characterized by several components, some mandatory, others are optional:
+The service is characterized by several components, some of which are mandatory, while others are optional:

 - **mandatory components**: *FrontEnd* (FE), *BackEnd* (BE), Dynamic Info Provider (DIP);

 - **optional components**: *GridFTP*, *GridHTTPs*, *Client*.

-A modular architecture decouples StoRM logic from the different file system supported, and plug-in mechanisms allow an easy integration of new file systems.
-With this approach data centres is able to choose the preferred underlying storage system maintaining the same SRM service.
-To more details look at Functional Description Guide.
+A modular architecture decouples the StoRM logic from the different file system supported, and a set of plug-in mechanisms allows an easy integration of new file systems.
+With this approach data centre is able to choose the preferred underlying storage system maintaining the same SRM service.
+To more details look at the Functional Description Guide.
-The modular architecture of StoRM permits that service can be deployed on a multi-node scenario where its components are deployed on different hosts.
+The modular architecture of StoRM permits that service can be deployed on a multi-node scenario where its components are installed and configured on different hosts.
 Pools of FE, GridFTP and GridHTTPs are possible, as you can see from Fig.2.

 <div style="width: 100%; text-align: center; margin-top: 25px;">
     <img src="{{ page.storm_distributed }}" style="width: 100%;"/>